Other questions you might have

 • “I’m experiencing symptoms that I’m worried could be Crohn’s or Colitis.
 What should I do?”

-• “I’m confused about what to eat during a flare, can you help?”
+• “I’m confused about what to eat during a flare-up, can you help?”

 • “I’m looking to apply for PIP, is this something I am eligible for?”

-• “What can I do if I am struggling with fatigue?”
+• “What can I do if I'm struggling with fatigue?”

 • “How can I speak to other people living with the conditions?”

-Our Helpline Officers can provide you with up-to-date, evidence-based information.
+Our helpline officers can provide you with up-to-date, evidence-based information.
 We have experience of supporting many people affected by Crohn’s or Colitis.
-We will give you the time and space to talk through any questions.

 We’re here for everyone affected by Crohn’s and Colitis, regardless of ethnicity, age, disability, gender, sexual orientation, religion or belief.
 We are committed to equality, diversity and inclusion.